bhuvaneswarignanasekar/bhuvaneswarignanasekar/README.md

 ### Hi there 👋 Welcome to my GitHub Profile 🎉 Happy to have you.

 - 🎓 I'm a Graduate student at Virginia Tech, Virginia, USA.
-Expected graduation date Dec 2022🎓
+Graduated in Dec 2022🎓
-- 📚 Pursing Masters in Computer Engineering specializing in machine learning
+- 📚 Pursing Masters in Computer Engineering
-- 🧐 **I'm looking for a full time/internship in machine learning/ Data science opporunity from dec 2022**
+- 🧐 **I'm looking for a full time/internship in software Engineering/machine learning opporunity from dec 2022**
-- As you have came this far, please check out my **master's capstone project** [master's project place holder] , check out my **undergraduate final project** [bhoodrone-backend](https://github.com/bhuvaneswarignanasekar/bhoodrone-backend)
+- **master's capstone project** [master's project place holder]
+- check out my **undergraduate final project** [bhoodrone-backend](https://github.com/bhuvaneswarignanasekar/bhoodrone-backend)
 - Check out my [**ML- projects repository**](https://github.com/bhuvaneswarignanasekar/ML-projects) to see projects that I been worked on and currently working on
 <h3>Contact me:</h3>